dewcservices/LocalChat/README.md

 Run `npm install` to install the npm dependencies.

-Run `npm run build-local-chat` to build the distribution.
+Run `npm run build-local-chat {linux|windows}` to build the distribution.
 This distribution should be found in the root directory of the project, `LocalChat/dist`.

 Run the fileserver executable, on Windows `LocalChat/dist/fileserver.exe`, on Linux `LocalChat/dist/fileserver`.